herveleclerc/katacoda/dockercoins-tanka/step1.md

 Wait ...

-For the long init script wait for the message `ready to go !!!`
+For the long init script wait for the message `done`

 ## Parameters to set